Christmas in Portugal

 If you do not open your door, or your food and drink doesn't meet what is expected (especially if you're rich), the singers will sing songs mocking you (like saying you've got a big nose)!
 Normally after enjoying the food, the January singers will sing a song of thanks praising the generosity of the hosts, saying how nice you are and saying any single girls are very beautiful!

 In the region of Penamacor, a special Christmas tradition called the 'Christmas Madeiro' takes place on Christmas Eve.
-The 'boys of the year' (those who that are going to do their military medical test for the armed forces conscription) need to steal whole trees to make the tallest fire in the church yard.
-This fire will be lit just before the Midnight mass or during it "to warm baby Jesus's feet"!
-It also gives people a warm place to meet friends and chat when they come out of midnight mass.
-The Madeiro is sometimes so big that it will keep on burning for Christmas day!
+Traditionally, young men who were about to go into the military (for compulsory military service) were meant to steal whole trees to make the tallest fire in the church yard.
+However, compulsory military service was stopped in 2004 in Portugal, but the tradition of lighting the Madeiro stump/fire still takes place in some area.
+The fire is lit just before the Midnight mass or during it "to warm baby Jesus's feet"!
+It also gives people a warm place to meet friends, chat and sing songs when they come out of midnight mass.
+The Madeiro is sometimes so big that it will keep on burning for Christmas day as well!

 The wood for this Madeiro was traditionally stollen - it should not be bought!
 If the boys were caught by the owners of the trees, then they have to pay for it.
 However, nowadays the wood is normally paid for after christmas or it is discretely donated by the boy's parents; or relatives who tell them where some trees that are sick, or which need felling are, so they can get them from there!